-• In-Country Project Plan and February Presentation (20%) - The project plan will include a statement of purpose, background research and a detailed matrix of all the investigative research meetings that have been arranged in each city.
-The best plans will include day/time/location of meeting; name/description of organization; name/title/bio of interviewee; agenda and interview guide for each meeting.

-- Final In-Class Presentation (20%) During the final class, each project group will make a presentation in class summarizing their research findings.
+- In-Country Project Plan and February Presentation (20%) The project plan will include a statement of purpose, background research and a detailed matrix of all the investigative research meetings that have been arranged in each city.
+The best plans will include day/time/location of meeting; name/description of organization; name/title/bio of interviewee; agenda and interview guide for each meeting. - Final In-Class Presentation (20%) During the final class, each project group will make a presentation to the class summarizing their research findings.
 The purpose of this deliverable is to allow faculty members and students to learn about and provide feedback on the project groups' final findings.
 It is suggested that each team be given 15 minutes to present and 5 minutes for audience questions and suggestions. - Final Written Report (20%) Generally 10-15 pages long before exhibits and appendices.
-In addition to turning in their papers to their professors, students should submit an electronic copy to the Global Programs' Office on the agreed upon date. - Peer Evaluation (12%) Each member within the project group will assess every other member's contributions to the project, including their own, with a confidential peer review form that takes into account each member's intellectual contribution, initiative and organization, workload contribution and overall contribution. - IPG Database Google Sheet (3%) Maintained by the Global Programs' Office, the IPG Database Google Sheet serves as a repository for IPG contact information shared amongst GIM students.
+In addition to turning in their papers to their professors. - Peer Evaluation (17%) Each member within the project group will assess every other member's contributions to the project, including their own, with a confidential peer review form that takes into account each member's intellectual contribution, initiative and organization, workload contribution and overall contribution. - IPG Database Google Sheet (3%) Maintained by the Global Programs' Office, the IPG Database Google Sheet serves as a repository for IPG contact information shared amongst GIM students.
 About a week before final reports are due, the GPO will be sending out a link to the sheet for each IPG group to fill out with information about their contacts.
 Please note that the requirement for filling out the google sheet is due at the same time as the written report.